bdorney/CMS_GEM_Analysis_Framework/README.txt

             NOTE: Modications to config/configRun_Template_Grid.cfg may lead to undefined behavior or failures;
             it is recommended to not modify the template config file.

+            If you are interested in merging only a subset of the output TFile's the scripts/mergeSelectedRuns.sh is provided to perform this task.
+The expected syntax is:

+                source mergeSelectedRuns.sh <Output ROOT Filename w/Key Phrase> <Key Phrase> <Data File Directory> <Comma and/or Dash Delimited Run List>

+            Where: the "Output ROOT Filename w/Key Phrase" is the name of the merged ROOT file which includes a "Key Phrase" that the script will use string replacement to indicate the total number of events from the input run list (provided each input run has the field "YYkEvt" present in the filename); "Data Directory" is the PFP where the input data files to be merged are located; and "Comma and/or Dash Delimited Run List" is the list of input runs to be considered for merging.
+Example:

+                source mergeSelectedRuns.sh GE11-VII-S-CERN-0002_Summary_Physics_RandTrig_XRay40kV99uA_580uA_YYkEvt_Ana.root YY $DATA_QC5/GE11-VII-S-CERN-0002 133,135,137-158

+            Here the key phrase is "YY" and runs 133, 135, and 137 through 158 will be merged together to make GE11-VII-S-CERN-0002_Summary_Physics_RandTrig_XRay40kV99uA_580uA_YYkEvt_Ana.root with YY replaced
+            with the total event number indicated in the filenames.

             # 3.a.ii Helper Script - Run Mode: Rerun
             # --------------------------------------------------------